vitorlinsbinski/ignite-shop/README.md

 ## Features

-Ignite Shop is a fake e-commerce developed to study NextJS.
-The main concepts learned are how this framework build static pages with "getStaticProps", that is a function called by internal NodeJS server during build time, as well web optimization.
+Ignite Shop is an e-commerce developed to study NextJS.
+The main concepts learned are how this framework builds static pages with "getStaticProps", which is a function called by the internal NodeJS server during build time, as well as web optimization.

 ### 1. Add product to cart

-You can add as many products you want in the cart by clicking on the button with the bag icon or on the product page.
+You can add as many products as you want to the cart by clicking on the button with the bag icon or on the product page.

 ### 2. View product details in product page